bill668/HomeworkHelper-1/README.md

 - Ming / ming.yu@loop.colum.edu / 352-678-7861
 - Clayton / clayton.haddock@loop.colum.edu / 269-487-8587

+# Polished, Cleaned, and Updated Project - 3/31/2015

+- Added in some comments
+- Added in styling
+- Added in "Done" feature
+- Tied up some loose ends
+- Updated the project with all current changes
+- Deployed update to homeworkhelper.meteor.com

 # Organized Project and Added New Packages - 3/16/2015

 - Added iron:router package for routing